 I bought my vintage mini in the summer of 2014.

 As I mentioned above, it was the first Chanel purse that I bought with my own money.
 I was 33 and so excited!
 But this one was a mistake.
 I guess I (justly so), figured I had a classic black one so wanted something light and a little more “fun.”
 I LOVE it, don’t get me wrong.
 But it gets dirty so easily and needs to be professionally cleaned so I find myself not using it very often.
 It’s relegated to special occasions (and never with jeans because the dye rubs off, no matter how careful you are.)
 The lighter bags are so beautiful and I love how the gold hardware looks against the cream lambskin but just don’t do it, and if you must, get the caviar – it’s way more resilient.

 I’m not planning to sell it, but I hate that it’s only a special occasion bag.

-Since I’m always going to be honest, this bag (and okay let’s be brutally honest… This whole outfit!!!) was a BIG mistake.
+Since I’m always going to be honest, this pink velvet Chanel boy bag (and okay let’s be brutally honest… This whole outfit!!!) was a BIG mistake.
 I bought it in the airport in London in 2016.
 I ended up selling it on The RealReal.
 Shopping fail.

 I loved it so much at the time, and it’s a great bag that someone else will cherish but I bought it because:

 a) I was v. v. emotionally distraught over two boys (a story for another day);

 b) The dollar was extremely strong so I got a great price.